The-Bioinformatics-Group/skeletonema_sex_project/test/data-test/skeletonema-pairend-data/README.md

 All report-files, including a standard output file was saved in the directory cutadapts_reports.
 All result-files was saved in a directory named cutadapts_results.
+But they were removed after being used in the filtering step as they were not going to be necessary anymore.

 ###Quality-filter